 So I can sit down and write this to you and logically say what I should and shouldn’t do or should or shouldn’t feel…and yet I still look in that mirror and have the same old feelings.
 I am like Paul…

 ”For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.”
 Romans 7:19 NIV

 Paul may have not meant exercise or losing weight but it is the same struggle nonetheless.
 The struggle to know what you SHOULD do but that you still DON’T do.

 Lamentations 3:22-23 says,

-His mercy is new every morning!
+His mercy, His compassion, is new every morning!
 Good thing because I am sure I use up a good supply by bedtime!!

 It is when we can recognize what our sin is, or what our struggle is, or what our temptation is that we can go to Him in prayer about it.
 It is only when we recognize we are trying to keep up with worldly standards that we can go to His Word and remind ourselves of HIS standards.